adfinis/postgres-eatmydata/README.md

 Apart from this, nothing differs to the upstream docker images.

-## Tags
+# Tags

 We currently build images for PostgreSQL 10 and 11.
+The "latest" tag currently points to version 11.
 You can use them by referring to the corresponding tags:

     docker pull adfinissygroup/postgres-eatmydata:10
     docker pull adfinissygroup/postgres-eatmydata:11